 - The process works great on thin materials as TIG welding uses low amperage.

-- Amperage and heat control allows the welder to quickly switch from working on thin pieces of metals to larger ones rendering TIG welding a versatile process.
+- Amperage and heat control allow the welder to quickly switch from working on thin pieces of metals to larger ones rendering TIG welding a versatile process.

-- Used on a number of metals including stainless steel, aluminum, copper, and dissimilar metals.
-When done correctly, results in a high-purity, top quality weld compared to other welding processes.
+- Used on a number of metals, including stainless steel, aluminum, copper, and dissimilar metals.
+When done correctly, it results in a high-purity, top-quality weld compared to other welding processes.

-- There are no fluxes used and a welder can create a low-profile weld bead which is clean, free of slag with minimal finishing required.
+- There are no fluxes used, and a welder can create a low-profile weld bead that is clean, free of slag with minimal finishing required.